 Need some QE?
 Here comes the Fed with their massive printing press and voila!
 We have more money in the system.
 Need to artificially support the stock market?
 Voila!
 Here comes the Fed with massive money pumping and now we have industries that are protected by US tax dollars.

 So to me, this isn’t positive news because the elephant in the room needs to be fed.
-We are simply kicking that can down the road so we can continue buying all our toys, big homes, and make believe that everything the US government and the Fed are doing is good for us.
+We are simply kicking that can down the road.
+This way, we can continue buying all our toys, big homes, and make believe that everything the US government and the Fed are doing is good for us.

 It’s only good for bankers.
 We are the sorry fools who have to pay the tax bill on 27 trillion in debt….and it’s still growing.